React-Automation-Studio/React-Automation-Studio/README.md

 HTTP_REDIRECT_TO_HTTPS=true

 ```
-Alternatley set SERVER_PORT to 443 which is the standard ssl port.
+Alternately set SERVER_PORT to 443 which is the standard ssl port.

 The certificates need to be placed in the the React Automation Studio installation folder under the certificates folder.